nstubbe/YarpDemo/readme.md

   routing policy
   with a tenant header to route to different backends.
 * DemoYARP.Transforms (WIP) - This project shows you how to rewrite your requests and responses using the built-in transforms.
-* DemoYARP.BlueGreen - A (very basic) example of a blue-green deployment setup using YARP.
+* DemoYARP.BlueGreen - A basic example of a blue-green deployment setup using YARP.
 This project also shows you how you can change the configuration of YARP at runtime, and exposes an API endpoint in the proxy to switch between the blue and green